Main Content Region

 Approved By: Albert K. Karnig, President on

-Awarding of a degree posthumously or, in special circumstances, to a terminally ill student recognizes the academic achievement of the deceased student or a student who has a terminal illness.
+Avvarding of a degree posthumously or, in special circumstances, to a terminally ill student recognizes the academic achievement of the deceased or terminally ill student.
 In addition, the policy acknowledges the loss to the university, family and friends, and extends to them the opportunity to share in the academic success of the deceased or terminally ill student.

 Undergraduate Students

-To be eligible for the undergraduate degree, the student should be within one term of meeting the requirements of the degree program.
+To be eligible for the undergraduate degree, the student should have completed 85% of all requirements of the degree program.

 Graduate Students

-To be eligible for a graduate degree, the student must have advanced to candidacy, have been in good academic standing, and have completed adequate research or advanced level coursework as determined by the program/department.
+To be eligible for a graduate degree, the student must have advanced to candidacy, have been in good academic standing, and have completed adequate research or advanced level coursework as determined by the program/department and / or be within 6 units of earning the degree.

-For students who have completed one term of the graduate studies coursework and have been in good academic standing but are not eligible for a posthumous graduate degree, the California State University San Bernardino Office of Graduate Studies will offer a Certificate of Attendance.
+For students who have completed one term of the graduate studies coursework and have been in good academic standing but are not eligible for a posthumous graduate degree, California State University San Bernardino will offer a Certificate of Attendance.

-All exceptions to this policy will require approval of the Dean of the Graduate Studies.
+All exceptions to this policy will require approval of the Dean of the College and the Dean of Graduate Studies.

 Procedures